Network Security21 min read

 Introduction

 Without an industrial DMZ, those data flows require direct network connectivity between IT and OT.
 Direct connectivity is the condition that allowed Colonial Pipeline ransomware to threaten OT operations.
 It is the pathway that allows an enterprise Active Directory compromise to become an OT network compromise.
 It is the attack surface that every threat actor targeting industrial organizations attempts to exploit.
+The lesson from incident after incident is the same: when IT and OT are directly connected, a breach in one becomes a crisis in both.

-This guide provides a complete reference for designing, implementing, and operating an industrial DMZ — from architecture principles through component selection, data flow design, high-availability configuration, and post-implementation monitoring.
+This guide provides a complete reference for designing, implementing, and operating an industrial DMZ, from architecture principles through component selection, data flow design, high-availability configuration, and post-implementation monitoring.

 Architecture Principles